theantichris/python-graph-search-dfs/README.md

 1. current_vertex: the vertex to start the search at
 1. target_value: the value to search for
 1. visited: a list to collect the path in

+The graph is a map.
+Each vertex is a key.
+The key's value is the neighboring vertices.